oracle-livelabs/oci-migration/ecc-hol/query/create-ecc-schema/create-ecc-schema.md

 ## Task 1: Validate if EBS responsibility tree is up

-1. From the browser, open chrome and from the address bar navigate to http://apps.example.com:8000
+1. Open Chrome browser, and from the address bar navigate to http://apps.example.com:8000

     ```
   	 <copy>http://apps.example.com:8000 </copy>